rbergm/PostBOUND/docs/source/index.rst

 All of these components are described in more detail in this user documentation, as well as in the documentation of the source code itself.
 The entire framework is open source and you are very much welcome to take a look at the actual implementation.
-After all, the source is the single point of truth.
+After all, the source code is the single point of truth.
 If you want to investigate the source code, start with the ``__init__`` file in the main PostBOUND module.

 The query optimization process of PostBOUND is summarized in the following figure: